Nichifor Crainic

+Literary career

 Crainic was a contributor of poetry to the modernist magazine Gândirea.
 After become disenfranchised with the publication's progressive views, rather than disassociate with the magazine he became increasingly intertwined in leadership positions in order to de-modernize it.
 At the end of a series of intellectual sparings within the publication itself, Crainic managed to wrest control of the magazine and institute a sea-change in editorial character supporting mystical Orthodoxy.

 He developed an ideology given the name Gândirism (from gând – "thought"), a nationalist and neo-Orthodox Christian social and cultural trend.
 He edited the Gândirea magazine, and collaborated with numerous other publications such as Ramuri, România Nouă, Cuvântul, and Sfarmă-Piatră.
 He was also the editor in chief of the newspaper Calendarul.

+Politics

 Nichifor Crainic became a leading pro-Fascist figure in the political turmoil of the late 1930s, openly praising Mussolini and Hitler.
 He was an ideologue of antisemitism, although his prejudice was a defense of the Gospels rather than a vision of racial hierarchies.
 His beliefs were a major influence on the Iron Guard legionary movement, although Crainic viewed himself as a supporter of the legionnaires' rival King Carol II.
-In a 1938 essay, he theoretised the "ethnocratic state" as applied to Romania:
+In a 1938 essay, he theorised the "ethnocratic state" as applied to Romania:

 A fulfillment of ethnocracy was to be achieved through the means of a monarch-led corporatist system:

 In 1940 he was elected a member of the Romanian Academy.
 He studied theology at the Seminary in Bucharest, and received his Ph.D. diploma from the University of Vienna.

-He was appointed Minister of Propaganda for the Ion Antonescu regime.